akakhtar/IITKGP-Internship/README.md

 Data Processing

-Mapping and Sequence Numbering:
+Mapping and Scene Numbering:

-We performed mapping of emotions and allocated sequence numbers for dialogues.
+We performed mapping of emotions and allocated scene numbers for dialogues.

 Generation of Self-Report Dataset: